Realistic tattoo: a demanding style | 10 MASTERS

 In realistic tattooing, apart from choosing the type of needle and machines for every trace, there are two elements that stand out from others.

 • Inks.
-Knowing what inks you are going to use is essential, especially if we are thinking of making realism in colour or black and white.
+Knowing what inks you are going to use is essential, especially if we are thinking of making Realism in color or black and white.

 For the latter, there is something called Grey Wash.
 It is a technique to dilute black inks and be able to achieve a better effect in shading.
 To do this, you must use a thinner on the cups where you put the inks.